Carpentry Squares

 Speed Squares

-For example, if you are cutting the angle at the upper end of a common rafter that has a pitch of 5-12 (a 5 inch rise for every 12 inches of horizontal length), all you have to do is pivot the square until it lines up with the "5" mark on the common rafter scale on the square.
+For example, if you are cutting the angle at the upper end of a common rafter that has a pitch of 5-12 (a 5-inch rise for every 12 inches of horizontal length), all you have to do is pivot the square until it lines up with the "5" mark on the Common Rafter scale.
 Make your mark, and cut the rafter pitch angle.

 The HIP-VAL markings on the speed square indicate the pitch/angle for the corresponding COMMON rafter pitch/angles.

-You can determine the pitch of an existing roof, by positioning the speed square on top of one of the common rafters and placing a level on top of the square.
-Rotate the square on the rafter until the bubble on the level is in the center, then read the COMMON mark on your speed square.
-That's the pitch of the roof.
+You can determine the pitch of an existing roof by placing a speed square with a level on top of it against one of the common rafters.
+Rotate the square/level combination on the rafter until the bubble is in the center, then read the COMMON mark on your speed square.
+That's the pitch and angle of the roof.

-The combination square is a handy little tool that I mostly use in my garage workshop.
+The combination square is a handy little tool I mostly use in my garage workshop.
 It has an adjustable ruled blade that you can lock in place with the turn of a screw.
-You can pre-set it to a specific measurement and use it as a guide to mark other materials that require the same measurement.
+You can pre-set it to a specific measurement and use it as a guide to mark similar materials that need the same.

 Combination Square

-The combination square also has a built-in level that makes leveling short spans easy and convenient.
-It also has a 45 degree angled surface for quickly marking 45 degree angles.
+The combination square also has a built-in level for leveling and squaring small objects.
+It also has a 45-degree angled surface for quickly marking 45-degree angles.

 Combination Square

-The try square (I just discovered is sometimes called the tri-square) is another tool that I use in my home workshop.
-I use it primarily for doing work where all materials are measured, marked, and cut at 90 degree angles.
+The try square (I just discovered is sometimes called the tri-square) is another tool I use in my home workshop.
+I use it primarily for doing work where all materials are measured, marked, and cut at 90-degree angles.

 What next?